-Participation is encouraged for all those who are interested in one or more of the RT-04S tasks.
+Participation is encouraged for all those who are interested in one or more of the RT-06S tasks.
 All participants must, however, agree to completely process all of the data for at least one task and must complete a required condition for that task.
-This means that, at a minimum, the speech-input-only processing condition must be implemented.